astfalckl/dcbats/linear_regression/README.md

 `run_case_study_batch.sh` runs the repeated simulation study and writes outputs under `case_study/`.

 The paper-scale settings in that script (`N_REPS=50`, `T_VAL=100000`) are slow and were intended for HPC use.
+The repository includes the batch driver script itself, but not scheduler-specific `.pbs` submission files.
 For a lighter reproducibility run, reduce those values first, then run:

 ```bash
 chmod +x run_case_study_batch.sh